 In between these extremes lie a variety of issues, the impact of which can affect despatch reliability or add to fuel burn costs through an APU’s continuous operation during turnarounds.
 As for the flight deck crew, the ground handlers, the airports and the airline management, as long as ground power works, that’s all that matters.
 But with margins under pressure as never before, operators are being forced to maximise efficiencies in every area.

 This has never been truer than at this moment amongst the regional airlines.
-And this is precisely where Powervamp identified a need for a new approach to ground power for operators of DC commuter and regional aircraft.
+And this is precisely where Powervamp identified a need for a new approach to ground power for operators of DC commuter and regional aircraft to add to our aviation power solutions, including aircraft static inverters.

 Let’s start with a rhetorical question: “Would you rent or buy a 10 tonne truck, just to collect the groceries from the supermarket?”
 Of course you wouldn’t, yet in GPU terms, that is precisely what many operators are doing.